Background pattern

 Children and adolescents

-Use of Neupro with other medications
+Using Neupro with other medicines

-• Metoclopramide – used to treat nausea and vomiting.
+• metoclopramide - used to treat nausea and vomiting.

-Consult your doctor before using Neupro if you are taking:
+Talk to your doctor before using Neupro if you are taking:

-Use of Neupro with food, drinks, and alcohol
+Using Neupro with food, drinks, and alcohol

 Pregnancy and breastfeeding

-If you are pregnant or breastfeeding, or think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or are planning to have a baby, ask your doctor or pharmacist for advice before using this medicine.

-Driving and operating machinery
+Driving and using machines

 Neupro contains sodium metabisulfite (E223)

-What dose of patch to use
+What patch dose to use

 Neupro is available in patches of different doses that release the medication over 24 hours.
 The doses are 2 mg/24 h, 4 mg/24 h, 6 mg/24 h, and 8 mg/24 h for the treatment of Parkinson's disease.

-• The patches cannot be cut into pieces.
+• Patches cannot be cut into pieces.

 Treatment of Parkinson's Disease